 Aboard ship was leisure.
 Dorcas kept the bridge, mostly on general principles.
 If the robot signaled that it had finished, she would confer with Nordbo and order it to a different site.
 Ryan watched a show in his cabin; some people would have been surprised to know it was King Lear.
 Saxtorph and Tyra sat over coffee in the saloon.
-When Carita relieved him on the surface and he flitted back up, he
+When Carita relieved him on the surface and he flitted back up, he had meant to sleep, but the Wunderlander met him and they fell to talking.

-"Your dad shouldn't work so hard," he s a i d.
+"Your dad shouldn't work so hard," he said.
 "Three watches out of four, daycycle after daycycle.
 He ought to take it easier.
 We've got as much time as we care to spend."